cloudant-labs/slate/docs2017/src/tutorials/create_backup.md

       couchbackup:restore finished { total: 5 } +1ms
       </pre>

-You can see more information about [disaster recovery and backup](../guides/disaster-recovery-and-backup.html#disaster-recovery-and-backup), [configuring Cloudant for cross region disaster recovery](../guides/active-active.html#configuring-cloudant-for-cross-region-disaster-recovery), and [Cloudant backup and recovery](../guides/backup-cookbook.html#cloudant-backup-and-recovery) in the Cloudant Documentation.
+You can find more information about [disaster recovery and backup](../guides/disaster-recovery-and-backup.html#disaster-recovery-and-backup), [configuring Cloudant for cross region disaster recovery](../guides/active-active.html#configuring-cloudant-for-cross-region-disaster-recovery), and [Cloudant backup and recovery](../guides/backup-cookbook.html#cloudant-backup-and-recovery) in the Cloudant Documentation.